-Mr. Ivan Kaufman, our Chairman and Chief Executive Officer, is also the Chief Executive Officer of Arbor Commercial Mortgage.
-Mr. Kaufman and entities controlled by Mr. Kaufman collectively own 70% of the outstanding membership interests in ACM.
+Mr. Ivan Kaufman, our Chairman and Chief Executive Officer, is also the Chief Executive Officer of ACM.
+Mr. Kaufman and entities controlled by Mr. Kaufman collectively own approximately 30% of the outstanding membership interests in ACM.
 Mr. Joseph Martello, one of our directors, currently serves as the Chief Operating Officer of Arbor Management, LLC, the managing member of ACM.
-Mr. Martello owns a 1.4% interest in ACM and is also the sole trustee of the Ivan and Lisa Kaufman Family Trust for the benefit of Mr. Kaufman's family, which owns a 37% interest in ACM, and a co-trustee, along with Mr. Kaufman, of the Ivan Kaufman Grantor Retained Annuity Trust, which also owns an equity interest in ACM.
-Mr. John Bishar, our General Counsel, also serves as General Counsel to ACM.
-Mr. Bishar owns a 0.5% interest in ACM.
-Mr. Paul Elenio, our Chief Financial Officer and Treasurer, currently serves as the Chief Financial Officer of ACM.
+Mr. John Natalone, our Executive Vice President-Treasury and Servicing, owns a 0.7% interest in ACM.
+Mr. Martello and Mr. Natalone serve as the trustees of The KFT 2018 NY Trust for the benefit of Mr. Kaufman's family, which owns a 45% interest in ACM.
+Mr. John Bishar, our Executive Vice President, General Counsel and Corporate Secretary, also serves as General Counsel to ACM.
+Mr. Paul Elenio, our Chief Financial Officer, currently serves as the Chief Financial Officer of ACM.
 Mr. Elenio owns a 0.4% interest in ACM.
-Mr. Fred Weber, our Executive Vice President of Structured Finance, was responsible for overseeing ACM's structured finance and principal transactions group from 1999 until 2003.
-Mr. Weber owns a 1.0% interest in ACM.
-Mr. Gene Kilgore, our Executive Vice President-Structured Securitization, owns a 0.7% interest in ACM.
-Mr. Andrew Guziewicz, our Chief Credit Officer, owns a 0.1% interest in ACM.
+Mr. Fred Weber, our Executive Vice President-Managing Director of Structured Finance and Principal Transactions, was responsible for overseeing ACM's structured finance and principal transactions group from 1999 until 2003.
+Mr. Weber owns a 1.1% interest in ACM.
+Mr. Gene Kilgore, our Executive Vice President-Structured Securitization, owns a 0.8% interest in ACM.
+Mr. Andrew Guziewicz, our Managing Director and Chief Credit Officer-Structured Finance, owns a 0.1% interest in ACM.
 Mr. John Caulfield, our Chief Operating Officer-Agency Lending, owns a 0.3% interest in ACM.
-Ms. Bonnie Habyan, our Executive Vice President-Marketing, owns a 0.1% interest in ACM.
-Mr. John Natalone, our Executive Vice President-Treasury and Servicing, owns a 0.6% interest in ACM.
+Ms. Bonnie Habyan, our Executive Vice President-Chief Marketing Officer, owns a 0.1% interest in ACM.
+Mr. Daniel P. Kenny, our Executive Vice President-Chief Asset Management, owns a 0.1% interest in ACM.
+Mr. Thomas Murphy, our Executive Vice President-Chief Information Officer, owns a 0.3% interest in ACM.
 Messrs.
-Kaufman, Martello, Bishar, Elenio, Weber, Caulfield, Kilgore, Kenny, Murphy and Natalone, as well as Ms. Habyan, are all members of ACM's executive committee.
+Kaufman, Bishar, Elenio, Weber, Caulfield, Kilgore, Kenny, Murphy and Natalone, as well as Ms. Habyan, are all members of ACM's executive committee.